 - Write recommendation letter and non-recommendation letters to be signed by course Medical Director.

-- Work with Program Director to make sure Moodle is up and properly organized.
+- Work with Program Director to make sure online classroom is up and properly organized.
 Make sure exams and quizzes are properly designed and available to students.